amagnus98/Bank-Campaign-Success-Prediction/README.md

 # 🏦 Bank Marketing Prediction Demo

-A clean, production-ready ML demo that predicts whether customers will subscribe to bank term deposits.
+A clean, production-ready ML demo that predicts whether customers will subscribe to a service based on a campaign.
 Built with sklearn Random Forest, FastAPI backend, and Streamlit frontend.

+Main solution development is found in the notebooks folder in the case_solution.ipynb notebook.
+The rest of the code is primarily for the api and streamlit app.

 ## ✨ Features